 Front Desk Phone Etiquette: Tactics that Work

-By attending this upcoming, 60-minute live online rebroadcast, you’ll be able to implement proven tactics that will help you improve your practice’s front desk phone etiquette.
+By attending this 60-minute online training, you’ll be able to implement proven tactics that will help you improve your practice’s front desk phone etiquette.
 Here are just a few:

 - Head off negative online reviews with proven phone greetings